 – 82% of starving children live in countries where food is fed to animals, and the animals are eaten by western countries.

 I would also like to mention that 99% of farm animals in the U.S. that are raised in factory farms focus on profit and employ abusive practices at the expense of animal welfare and our health.
 Animals are looked at as commodities and are exploited for profit.
 They go through painful mutilations and are bred to grow faster and larger, which is unnatural.
 Farmers are allowed to give cows growth hormones to increase their milk production and are not required to list the use of growth hormones on their labels.
 Poor sanitation and waste management at factory farming often lead to food contamination.

 An animal protein can be linked to many diseases.
-A great research was done on this by Dr. T. Colin Cambpell.
-In his book, The China Study, he describes through his years and years of research that there is a clear connection between animal protein consumption and the development of cancer and heart disease.
-Human bodies are just not meant to digest animal protein, especially milk!
+A great research was done on this by Dr. T. Colin Campbell.
+In his book, The China Study, he describes through his years of research that there is a clear connection between animal protein consumption and the development of cancer.
+Human bodies are just not meant to digest animal protein, especially dairy!
 You can read more about this at T. Colin Campbell Center for Nutrition Studies.
 Another great site I would also suggest you check out is Nutrition Facts by Dr. Michael Greger.
 In his videos, he shares the latest information in nutrition-related research.